The Logic Primer™

 Courtesy of Boeing®

-D&C has the benefit of helping keep the troubleshooting effort highly encapsulized to just the device under test, which can help reduce confusion during troubleshooting.
+D&C has the benefit of helping keep the troubleshooting effort highly encapsulated to just the device under test, which can help reduce confusion during troubleshooting.

 ____________________________

 Suppose a production line creates 1,000 finished goods per day, but for some reason, 1 in 1,000 is bad and no one knows why.
 How would you figure out where the problem lies?
 In this basic example, we could divide the production line in half, and look at the input and output of the first half, and see if any bad items occurred during the day.
 If not, then we would have some evidence the problem is occurring in the second half of the line.
-We would test the second half of the line by testing inputs and outputs, and could then divide the second half into two further parts if a problem is found, measuring the input and outputs for each of those halves, etc. until we localize the problem.
-Of course, computer algorithms, raw goods inspection, best-practices supplier standards, quality system like Six Sigma® or ISO, testing, training, employee feedback and many other systems are used to reveal problems, often before they even affect anything.
+We would test the second half of the line by comparing inputs and outputs, and could then divide the second half into two further parts if a problem is found, measuring the input and outputs for each of those halves, etc. until we localize the problem.
+Of course, computer algorithms, raw goods inspection, best-practices supplier standards, quality systems like Six Sigma® or ISO, testing, training, employee feedback and many other ideas are used to reveal problems, often before they even affect anything.
+D&C can be used independently, or with inputs from these other sources.

 Return